 To understand why getting rid of candida can be so much harder than knocking out a bacterial infection, you need to know how candida yeast overgrowth manifests in your body.

 About 80% of the time, candida yeast infections occur when medicines, primarily antibiotics — but including birth control pills and other drugs — kill the friendly bacteria in the intestinal tract.
 Approximately 10% of the time candida overgrowth is caused by long term exposure to candida and its spores from your family or spouse.
 It can be transmitted orally through food sharing, kissing, or similar activities, and candida spores can be breathed in.

 About 10% of candida overgrowth cases happen when babies pick it up from their mothers when they are born.
 At birth babies have no immune system and little to no friendly bacteria, so exposure to candida from their mother always results in overgrowth.
-The good news is that you will find it much easier, using our supplements anyway, to eliminate candida overgrowth in your child — then it will be for you to knock them out.
+The good news is that you will find the process of fighting candida much easier when adding our supplements to your regimen.

 When much of your friendly flora have been destroyed, and your immune system has weakened, the oxygen-loving candida yeast begin to flourish, morphing into anaerobic candida fungi.
 No longer needing an oxygen-rich blood supply, the fungi are able to exist anywhere in the body.

 Candida yeast loves sugar, excreting chemicals that cause you to crave sugars and all types of carbohydrates.
-Of course, as the yeast digests the food sugars before your body can use them, your cravings may be caused by low blood sugar levels.
+Of course, as the yeast digests the food sugars before your body can use them, your cravings can also be caused by low blood sugar levels.

 During the nighttime, when you are fasting, the candida have plenty of time to be consuming your blood sugar.
 To compensate for this lack of sugar, your adrenals have to work extra hard, eventually leading to adrenal fatigue.
 (The acetylaldahyde candida produce also causes fatigue.)